sodadata/docs/soda-sql/warehouse.md

 Notice that even though the command provided a value for `username`, Soda SQL automatically used `env_var(POSTGRES_USERNAME)` instead.
 By default, Soda SQL stores database login credentials in an env_vars YAML file so that this sensitive information stays locally stored.
 See [Env_vars YAML](#env_vars-yaml) below for details.

-Each type of data source -- PostgreSQL, Athena, Big Query, etc. -- requires different configuration parameters.
+Each type of data source -- PostgreSQL, Amazon Athena, Google Big Query, etc. -- requires different configuration parameters.
 Refer to [Set data source configurations]({% link soda/warehouse_types.md %}) for details that correspond to the type of data source you are using.

 ## Env_vars YAML file